icepack/icepack/doc/source/overview.rst

 See the :doc:`installation <installation>` page for how to build icepack on your computer.
 From there you can read and run our tutorials to see all the things icepack can do.
-The tutorials are all interactive `jupyter notebooks <https://jupyter.org/>`_.
+The tutorials are interactive `jupyter notebooks <https://jupyter.org/>`_.
 The code samples on this website are taken directly from the demos in the icepack source directory, so you can run them interactively on your own machine too.
-Some of the tutorials use real data, for which you'll also need `this repository <https://github.com/icepack/icepack-data/>`_.
+Some of the tutorials use real data, for which you'll need an account with `NASA EarthData <https://urs.earthdata.nasa.gov/>`_.

-For more background on glacier physics or finite element methods, we have some suggested :doc:`reading material <reading>`.
-If you need to get in touch with the developers, see the :doc:`contact <contact>` page.